 We’re all about citing our sources here in academia.
 No doubt you’ve heard of the MLA, Chicago, and/or APA style guides at some point in your education.
 There are many other style guides; each one has its strengths and limitations, and each discipline tends to have its preferences.
 Literary studies tend to use MLA or Chicago.
-I’m not here to recommend one over the other; you should do whatever your professor asks you to do.
+I’m not here to recommend one over the other; you should do whatever your professor or publisher asks you to do.

 Following the rules of a style guide has three advantages: (1) you don’t have to make up your own system; (2) you can spend your energy on the bigger things (like argumentation and ideas); and (3) your readers, who probably use the same style guide(s), know how to parse the significance of your formatting (e.g., what italicization might indicate).
 Whichever guide you follow in citing your sources, be sure to do the following three things:

 Whatever citation style you deploy, do so consistently.

 Let’s unpack those three statements.

 1. Give credit where credit is due.
 We want to make sure that we recognize the work of our scholarly predecessors.
 Here are a few cases where students sometimes don’t give full credit:

 - If you are citing the editorial notes in an edition, be sure to have an item on your list of works cited that starts with the editor’s name.
 If you quote from or point to an editorial stage direction, your parenthetical reference might be (Bevington 1.1.1 s.d.), for example.
 It would not be (Shakespeare 1.1.1), which would suggest that Shakespeare wrote the stage direction that David Bevington added.